Updated Mar 23, 2023

-Since 2008, The Home Service Club (HSC) has provided condo coverage with no age exclusions on covered appliances and systems in addition to no home inspection required, which is why we rated HSC 4.6/5 stars and the condo home warranty with “quickest service.”
-With an established network of over 10,000 licensed technicians, there will never be a wait when you’re in need of prompt service.
+Since 2008, The Home Service Club (HSC) has provided condo coverage with no age exclusions on covered appliances and systems and no home inspection required, which is why we rated HSC 4.6/5 stars and the condo home warranty with “quickest service.”
+With an established network of over 10,000 licensed technicians, there will never be a wait when you need prompt service.

-HSC’s policy framework is fairly self-explanatory with two base plans, both featuring combo coverage but at different levels.
-For policyholders who wish to take their coverage one step further, they can choose from a number of different coverage riders for extra home services.
-Most of these add-ons won’t, however, apply to condo owners as they mostly concern exterior home services like roof repairs and utility lines.
+HSC’s policy framework is self-explanatory, with two base plans featuring combo coverage but at different levels.
+Policyholders who wish to take their coverage one step further can choose from a number of different coverage riders for extra home services.
+However, most of these add-ons won’t apply to condo owners as they mostly concern exterior home services like roof repairs and utility lines.